-- Understand the benefits of rigid porous pavers.
+- Understand the benefits of porous pavement systems from design to sustainability.

-- Learn how the rigid porous pavers perform under varying infill materials and traffic-loading conditions.
+- Learn how the rigid and flexible porous pavements perform under varying infill materials and traffic-loading conditions.

-- Learn how to apply vegetated and aggregate rigid porous pavers for a variety of project conditions.
+- Learn how to apply vegetated and aggregate porous pavements for a variety of project conditions.